-We’re a team of six officers, eight operations workers and groundsmen, and twenty Councillors.
+We’re a team of five officers, eight operations workers and groundsmen, and twenty Councillors.
 The role of a Councillor is to represent their constituents, and we as officers work to implement the plans of the Council.

 Message from your Mayor, Councillor Cynthia Palmer:

 "I am now in my third term as Mayor of Malvern and I consider it to be an honour and a privilege.

 The role of Mayor involves being Chairman of the Town Council as well as the civic representative for our beautiful town.
 So it is a busy but very enjoyable position and I get to meet many of the people and groups in Malvern who work tirelessly for our community.

 We all know that Malvern is a wonderful place to live and we all have a part to play in ensuring that our town continues to be an inspiring and safe place for our children and grandchildren to grow up in.

 We live in a time of constant change but together we can make sure that Malvern remains a delightful place in which to live, work and visit.